ibm-cloud-docs/key-protect/delete-purge-keys.md

 ## What's next
 {: #delete-purge-keys-whats-next}

-To learn how to delete keys that hold a single authorization policy, check out [Deleting keys using a single authorization](/docs/key-protect?topic=key-protect-delete-keys).
+To learn how to delete and purge a key using the UI, check out [Deleting keys using a single authorization](/docs/key-protect?topic=key-protect-delete-keys).
+For information about how to do this using the API, click the **API** tab at the beginning of the topic.

-To learn how to delete keys that hold a dual authorization policy, check out [Deleting keys using dual authorization](/docs/key-protect?topic=key-protect-delete-dual-auth-keys).
+To learn how to delete and purge a key that holds a dual-authorization deletion policy using the UI, check out [Deleting keys using dual authorization](/docs/key-protect?topic=key-protect-delete-dual-auth-keys).
+For information about how to do this using the API, click the **API** tab at the beginning of the topic.